 I recently spent a week in Japan working with a client and had an eye-opening experience.
 Although I had previously visited Japan on a number of occasions, I had never done so through the eyes of a customer experience professional.
 While in Asia, I had the opportunity to experience once again so much of what I enjoy about Asia and particularly Japan, particularly the culture and hospitality.
 The notion that it truly is a privilege to be of service is but one aspect of Japanese culture that never ceases to amaze me.

 During the course of this trip, I made certain to pay attention to aspects of the customer experience, that in the past I may have overlooked.
 What quickly became apparent was the disparity between the Japanese and Western customer experiences.
-There were so many differences and lessons, many of which can be applied to the manner in which western countries can improve upon their own customer experiences.
+There were so many differences and lessons, many of which can be applied to improve the manner in which western countries perform their own customer experiences.
 Here they are.

 Although common wisdom would have you believe that every interaction should be designed to be quick and seamless, the Japanese see this as a hindrance to brand connection.
 After all, if the overall experience is brief, the time spent with the employee, product, service and brand will be as well.
 While shopping at the very unique and attractive Mikimoto store in Ginza, I ended up waiting nearly 10 minutes for my purchases to be individually wrapped.
 However, far from the typical wrapping process, the one in this store entails a ceremony the likes of which I had never before seen.
 Although time was short, it was pleasantly surprising to see the degree to which the store’s employees were willing to go to make the POST-SALE experience meaningful and exceptional.
 I quickly understood that not all retail experiences need to be modeled after that of a fast food restaurant.
 Presentation does in fact matter.
 If there is value to add to the experience, customers will be willing to wait.